m1nl/usb_hid_host/README.md

   * PC: program counter
   * W: 8-bit register that counts the number of times of some operation (e.g. number of bits to receive)
   * C flag: A 1-bit register that indicates whether or not the device is connected
-  * T / timing counter: 3-bit counter for USB timing (the core does 8x oversampling)
+  * T / timing counter: 3-bit counter for USB timing (the core does 5x oversampling for full-speed and 8x for low-speed)
   * Timer: counter making 1ms (used with WAIT instruction)

 | OpCode | Instruction | Effect |